Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Sparse Estimation

 \subsection{The SPLASH($\alpha$,$\lambda$) Estimator}

-The matrices $\bA$ and $\bB$ in \eqref{eq:ModelSpec} contain a total of $2N(N-1)$ parameters.
+Even under Assumption \ref{assump:bandedness}, the number of unknown parameters in $\bA$ and $\bB$ continues to grow quadratically in $N$.
 For large $N$, the accurate estimation of all these parameters becomes infeasible rather quickly.
 To alleviate this curse of dimensionality, we rely on sparsity.
-Some sparsity has been imposed already through Assumption \ref{assump:bandedness} which was made for identifiability purposes.
-But this only partially solves the issue, since the number of parameters continues to grow quadratically in $N$.
-Further dimension reductions are possible whenever the spatial units are ordered in a structured way.
+Sparsity naturally occurs when two spatial units do not interact with each other.
+We demonstrate, however, that a special, and exploitable, sparsity pattern arises whenever the spatial units are ordered in a structured way.